vuejs/vue/.github/CONTRIBUTING.md

   See [dist/README.md](https://github.com/vuejs/vue/blob/dev/dist/README.md) for more details on dist files.

 - **`types`**: contains public types published to npm (note the types shipped here could be different from `src/types`).
 These were hand-authored before we moved the codebase from Flow to TypeScript.
-To ensure backwards compatibility, we keep using these manually authored types.
+To ensure backward compatibility, we keep using these manually authored types.

   Types for new features added in 2.7 (Composition API) are auto-generated from source code as `types/v3-generated.d.ts` and re-exported from `types/index.d.ts`.

 - **`packages`**:

   - `vue-server-renderer` and `vue-template-compiler` are distributed as separate NPM packages.
-They are automatically generated from the source code and always have the same version with the main `vue` package.
+They are automatically generated from the source code and always have the same version as the main `vue` package.

   - `compiler-sfc` is an internal package that is distributed as part of the main `vue` package.
 It's aliased and can be imported as `vue/compiler-sfc` similar to Vue 3.